 The Third Sector Partnership Council (TSPC) is a key mechanism for the third sector to talk to, and hear from, Welsh Government.

-It is chaired by the Minister for Communities and Tackling
+It is chaired by the Cabinet Secretary for Communities and

-working across 25 areas of third sector activity along with three
+working across 25 areas of third sector activity along with the CEO